LT-IntroToAI-SY2526/assignment6-part1-per4-quinny-12/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+R² measures how well the model explains the variance in the data, where close to 1 means strong predictive power and close to 0 means the model barely explains the relationship.

 ---